• facebook

 • Immediate system shutdown, which often damages opened files

-If you find yourself unable to access the data within your VMDK file for the first time, there are some basic repair techniques that can potentially resolve this issue.
-Before delving into the detailed process of performing basic VMDK file recovery, it’s important to have an understanding of how these files are structured and composed.
+If you’re unable to access the data of your VMDK file for the first time, then some basic repairing tips can help you resolve this problem.
+Here is the detailed process to perform basic VMDK file recovery.
+But, before that, understand how these files are made up of.

 A VMDK file is basically a combination of two types of files, which include VMDK and *-flat.vmdk.
 The VMDK file works as a plain text pointer for the *-flat.vmdk.
 The (*) denotes the VM server’s name.